petr-29/homebridge-ewelink/README.md

-### Changes from homebridge-ewelink-complete have been merged into the master
+### APIChanges from homebridge-ewelink-complete have been merged into the master

 The largest change here is to use evelink-api for all API needs rather than rewrite